Yapapaya/jquery-cloneya/README.md

 It need not be div's as in the above example.
 It might, as well have been table &gt; tr, or a ul &gt; li arrangement.

+### External controllers (*new*)

+Cloneya doesn't need the exact markup, as above.
+Inside, cloneya works via custom events triggered by the click events bound to the clone and delete buttons in the markup.

+If the above markup is not found, or if you want an element outside the clonables to be able to trigger deletion and cloning, you can do so by binding the `clone_clone` and `clone_delete` events.

 ## Options

 **option** *default*